Arnaz87/aulang/culang.md

 - There is no pointer related syntax, but there is array syntax
 - A quoted identifier is like a string but delimited with \` instead of " and has the same meaning as a regular identifier
 - String literals have type `string` instead of `char[]`
-- The reserved keywords are different than C's:
+- The set of reserved keywords is different than C's:
-  + true, false, void, if, else, while, return, continue, break, goto, type, module, import, as, extern
+  + true, false, void, null, new, if, else, while, return, continue, break, goto, type, module, import, export, as
 - Default types are not keywords but implicitly imported types:
   + bool, int, float, string

-Note: the code snippets are marked as C to take advantage of the syntax highlighter in sublime text, but it's actually Culang code.
+Note: the code snippets are marked as C to take advantage of markdown syntax highlighters, but it's actually Culang code.

 # Imports